The Benefits Of Mulching Your Garden

 I love to garden, really I do.

 Every January, it’s the same.
 I get excited when the seed catalogs appear in the mail.
-I then spend most of February planning and mapping everything out for my summer garden.
+Once they arrive, I spend most of February planning and mapping everything out for my summer garden.
 I have some very lofty dreams in February.
+Read how to use a garden planner for tips.

 I am an “eyes are bigger than my stomach” kind of gardener. 🙂